Welcome to my little corner of the ukulele world. Well, maybe not little :-)

 If you don't have any concert size instruments nearby to try in a store you can create the scale length on your tenor with an inexpensive capo.
 A capo on the second or third frets of a tenor leaves you with a scale length (and fret spacing) similar to a concert and the neck width at that level should be very close to that found on most concerts.
 And if you want to get an idea of what a soprano scale would feel like put the capo at the 4th fret and you'll be almost exactly at the standard 13 5/8 inch length.
 However the width at that point on a tenor will in most cases be greater than at the nut of a soprano.

-Regardless of the resources you use to learn to play the ukulele, it's important to know what there is to learn and how that affects what you want to do.
+Regardless of the resources you use to learn to play any instrument, it's important to know what there is to learn and how that affects what you want to do.
 Whether it's playing in a band, singing and playing or being a singer – songwriter, there are specific things to learn and specific skills to develop.
-Here's an overview of the ten most fundamental things to learn.
+Here's an overview of the ten most fundamental things to learn for ukulele.

 The first thing that almost all ukulele players learn is chords.
 A chord is played by holding down multiple notes simultaneously on the fingering hand.
 The opposite hand makes a chord sound by strumming it or finger picking it.
 There is nothing more fundamental than playing basic chords.